SubZane/flyPanels/README.md

 * `treeMenu`:
   * `init`: Boolean - If it should look for and init the expanding treemenu.
   * `expandHandler`: String - The element that should have the click event to open/close submenu (expand/contract)
+  * `UseJSON`: Boolean - The treemenu can generate HTML markup from a JSON file if specified.
+  * `OnExpandOpen`: What to do just after a node has expanded/opened.
+  * `OnExpandClose`: What to do just after a node has closed.
+  * `OnJSONLoaded`: What to do just after the JSON has been loaded.
+  * `JSONLoadError`: What to do if an error occurred during the loading of the JSON.
 * `search`:
   * `init`: Boolean - If it should look for and init the search component.
   * `saveQueryCookie`: Boolean - If the search query should be stored in a session cookie to remember the last search.